mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Saving Money

-Some of the services can be quite expensive.
-You can control costs by resizing several services, within the same family, when they are not in use.
+Some of the services can be quite expensive if they are scaled larger than they need to be.
+You can control costs by resizing several services, within the same tier, when they are not in use. (e.g., Premium v3 should be resized to a different size in the Premium v3 tier, Standard to Standard, etc.)

 Make sure to only do these after you've ingested your grounding data.
 Otherwise ingestion will be very slow.

-- Go to the `Function App > Settings > Scale Up` and change it from Standard S2 to Standard S1.
+- Go to the **Function App's** > `Settings > Scale Up` and change it from Standard S2 to Standard S1.
-- Go to the `Search Service > Settings > Scale` and ensure Replicas is set to 1 and Partitions is set to 25 GB.
+- Go to the **Search Service's** > `Settings > Scale` and ensure Replicas is set to 1 and Partitions is set to 25 GB.
-- Go to the `"Enrichmentweb" Web App > Settings > Scale Up` and change it from Premium v3 P1V3 to Premium v3 P0V3.
+- Go to the **"Enrichmentweb" Web App's** > `Settings > Scale Up` and change it from Premium v3 P1V3 to Premium v3 P0V3.
-- Go to the `"Web" Web App > Settings > Scale Up` and confirm it's set to Standard S1.
+- Go to the **"Web" Web App's** `Settings > Scale Up` and confirm it's set to Standard S1.

 You'll want to ensure these services aren't scaled below the minimums needed to ingest or search your data when it's time to perform either task.